 By the mid-18th century, a small copper crucible with a handle and a narrow applicator spout for applying the wax had been developed in Java, resulting in a cloth with much more intricately patterned patterns; a further Javanese innovation was the wood-block wax applicator, which was developed in the late nineteenth century.

-Gorontalo Batik’s Origins and Development
+Origins and Development of Gorontalo Clothes

 More than 2,000 years ago, evidence of early instances of Gorontalo Batik was discovered in the Far East, the Middle East, Central Asia, and India, indicating that the art form originated there.
 If these places formed independently, without the impact of commerce or cultural interactions, it is possible that they could become extinct.
 Rather than spreading from Asia to the islands of the Malay Archipelago and west to the Middle East, it is more likely that the vessels expanded along the caravan commerce route to the Middle East.